 You can find testimonials, often in the form of published letters, in early American newspapers, touting everything from medicinal cures to farm products.
 In fact, these testimonial ads sometimes included the actual home address of the person leaving the testimonial.
 That's some serious ethos-building.

-While testimonials are like case studies in appealing first to ethos, testimonials tend to rely more on pathos while case studies are based on logos.
+While website testimonials are like case studies in appealing first to ethos, testimonials tend to rely more on pathos while case studies are based on logos.
 It's a function of length more than anything else.

 There's an old saying that "the more you tell, the more you sell," and certainly this is the approach of the case study.
 The case study shows a specific use case of your product or service, details the results delivered and goals met, and includes an endorsement from your customer.
-That's a logos-based appeal.
+That's a logic-based appeal.

 Testimonials, on the other hand, go for quick impact on people scanning your website.
 The most effective testimonial quotes speak to results, but do so in the context of the feelings those results produced.
-So the best testimonials persuade through pathos.
+So the best testimonials persuade through emotion.
 This appeal can be communicated through words, but also with images --such as the expressive faces of your customers showing happiness, relief, joy or other emotions.